awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 For streaming responses, it is more efficient for the SDK to compute the checksum while the user is consuming the response body.

-The `receive` stage is run prior to the user consuming the body, so while in this stage, the SDK will wrap the response body in a hashing body, in a similar manner to the request middleware.
+The `receive` stage is run prior to the user consuming the body, so while in this stage, the SDK will wrap the response body in a hashing and completing body, in a similar manner to the request middleware.
 The execution context will be updated with the following keys:

 - `ExpectedResponseChecksum`: the checksum value from response headers
-- `ResponseChecksum`: a `LazyAsyncValue` containing the calculated checksum, which will only be fetched after the entire response body is consumed
+- `ResponseChecksum`: a `Deferred` containing the calculated checksum, which will only be completed after the entire response body is consumed
 - `ChecksumHeaderValidated`: the name of the checksum header which was validated, which allows the user to see if validation occurred and which checksum algorithm was used.